How Social Commerce Works: The Social Psychology of Social Shopping

 The Rule: ‘Follow the Crowd

-How it Works: To resolve uncertainty of what to do or buy, we often look to what others are doing or have done, and take our cue from them.
+How it Works: To resolve the uncertainty of what to do or buy, we often look at what others are doing or have done, and take our cue from them.
 When something stands out as particularly popular or dominant, we instinctively perceive this as social proof that it is the correct, most valid option – it’s classic peer power in action.

 The Classic Experiment: The 42nd Street Experiment (1969).
 A single passerby was asked to stop in 42nd Street NYC and gaze skyward for 60 seconds.
-Other passersbys walked past, ignoring him.
+Other passersby walked past, ignoring him.
 But when15 passersby were asked to do the same thing, 40% of people on the busy street also stopped to look up, almost bringing 42nd Street to a complete a halt within a minute.

 Classic Marketing Application: Using the ‘Power of Lists’ to associate a brand with the #1 spot ‘best selling’, ‘market leader’ ‘#1 choice’ or ‘fastest growing’.